zdravkov/kendo-docs/api/web/grid.md

 Defines the text that will be used in confirmation box when delete an item.

+### editable.createAt `String`

+Indicates whether the created record should be inserted at the top or at the bottom of the current page.
+Available values are "top" and "bottom".

 ### editable.destroy `Boolean`

 Indicates whether item should be deleted when click on delete button.